Simple Vegan Blog

 Instructions

-• Put the vanilla beans in a glass bottle or jar and cover with vodka, making sure they are completely submerged.
+• Place the vanilla beans in a glass bottle or jar and cover them with vodka.
+Add a little more if needed so the beans are completely submerged.

 Notes